 WHAT’S HAPPENING AT THE FARMHOUSE

-Farmstead Open for tours every Saturday from 12:30 – 4:30 P.M. (except holidays)
+The Farmstead is open for tours every Saturday from 12:30 – 4:30 PM (except holidays, maybe; call to check)

 Front Porch Concerts

 Come out and enjoy music on the front porch of the Schick-Ostolasa Farmstead.
 We host 3-4 concerts during the spring and fall.
 There is a variety of music styles and we encourage you to bring a picnic.
 Entry is $5 per person but DCHS members get in free!

 Old Time Farm Day